 SPI Site Spotlight Reports

 SPI announces the unveiling of a new publication, “Site Spotlights.”
 These spotlights will highlight the research, methodologies, and outcomes of sites from the perspective of both researchers and police officers.
+Periodically, SPI will also compile thematic Spotlight Reports on topics and strategies commonly investigated by SPI teams.

 - Boston, MA Site Spotlight (Phase I): The Boston team evaluated the impacts of their Safe Street Team (SST) strategy.
 The SSTs applied problem-oriented, community-policing strategies to identify and address recurring problems in their target areas (disadvantaged, minority neighborhoods).